Characterization of groups $E_6(3)$ and ${^2}E_6(3)$ by Gruenberg--Kegel graph

 \section{Introduction}

 Given a finite group $G$, denote by $\omega(G)$ the spectrum of $G$, that is the set of all its element orders.
 The set of all prime divisors of the order of $G$ is denoted by $\pi(G)$. {\it The Gruenberg--Kegel graph} (or {\it the prime graph}) $\Gamma(G)$ of $G$ is defined as follows.
 The vertex set is the set $\pi(G)$.
 Two distinct primes $r$ and $s$ regarded as vertices of $\Gamma(G)$ are adjacent in $\Gamma(G)$ if and only if $rs\in\omega(G)$.
-A concept of prime graph, which has been later named after them, was introduced by G.K.
-Gruenberg and O. Kegel.
+The concept of prime graph of a finite group was introduced by G.K Gruenberg and O. Kegel.
+Now this graph is known as Gruenberg-Kegel graph.
 They also gave a characterization of finite groups with disconnected prime graph but did not publish it.
 This result can be found in \cite{Will81}, where J.S.
 Williams started the classification of finite simple groups with disconnected Gruenberg--Kegel graph.